techidaily/site-android-pokemon-go/source/_posts/in-2024-how-to-use-pokemon-go-joystick-on-infinix-note-30-vip-racing-edition-drfone-by-drfone-virtual-android.md

 | **Evolves From** | Evolves From |

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 2: Is It Possible To Capture a Sleeping Snorlax in Pokémon GO?

 When it comes to whether it is possible to capture a **Snorlax sleeping Pokémon**, the answer is a resounding yes.
 Being rare, the chances to encounter and capture have steadily risen compared to past years.
 With its formidable stats, Snorlax reaches an impressive maximum Combat Power (CP) of 3884.